astropy/astroquery/docs/nvas.rst

-.. _astroquery.nrao:
+.. _astroquery.nvas:

 *****************************************
-NRAO Queries (`astroquery.nrao`)
+NVAS Queries (`astroquery.nvas`)
 *****************************************

 Getting started
 ===============

-This module may be used to retrieve the NRAO VLA archive images.
+This module may be used to retrieve the NVAS VLA archive images.
 All images are returned as a list of `astropy.io.fits`_ `HDUList` objects.
 Images may be fetched by specifying directly an object name around which to search - in this case the name will be resolved to coordinates by astropy name resolving methods